neilBugeja00/FYP_GenreClassification/README.md

 Modified version of ericzacharia's "MusicGenreClassifier"
 Link: https://github.com/ericzacharia/MusicGenreClassifier

+The program uses ericzacharia's CNN model to detect the genre of a musical sample, but modifications were made to suite my FYP's purpose.

+Modifications made:
 The purpose of this repo is to have a program that can detect the genre of audio samples given from OpenAI's Jukebox.

 Each 30 second WAV audio file is split in 3 parts (10 seconds each).